Semantic Models for the First-stage Retrieval: A Comprehensive Review: Introduction

-On the contrary, the first-stage retrieval has long been dominated by the classical term-based models.
-Specifically, the discrete symbolic representation, i.e., bag-of-words (BoW) representation, is adopted for both queries and documents, and the inverted indexing technique is leveraged to manage the large-scale documents.
-Term-based ranking models such as BM25 (term matching + TF-IDF weights) are then applied for the first-stage retrieval.
+On the contrary, the first-stage retrieval has long been dominated by classical term-based models.
+Specifically, the discrete symbolic representation, i.e., bag-of-words (BoW) representation, is adopted for both queries and documents, and the inverted indexing technique is leveraged to manage large-scale documents.
+Term-based retrieval models such as BM25 (term matching + TF-IDF weights) are then applied for the first-stage retrieval.
 Apparently, such term-based models are very efficient due to the simple logic and powerful index.
 Meanwhile, they have also been demonstrated to achieve reasonable good recall performance in practice \cite{chen2017efficient, liu2017cascade}.
-However, there are still clear drawbacks with such term-based models: \begin{enumerate*}[label=(\arabic *)] \item They may suffer from the \textsl{vocabulary mismatch} problem \cite{zhao2010term, furnas1987vocabulary} due to the independence assumption; \item They may not well capture the document semantics by ignoring the term ordering information \cite{li2014semantic}. \end{enumerate*} Due to these limitations, the term-based models may play as a ``blocker'' which prevents the re-ranking models from relevant documents at the very beginning, and become a performance bottleneck of the whole search system.

-To resolve this problem, continuous effort has been made during the past decades, including query expansion~\cite{lesk1969word, qiu1993concept, lavrenko2017relevance, xu2017quary}, term dependency models~\cite{metzler2005markov, gao2004dependence, xu2010relevance}, topic models~\cite{wei2006lda, atreya2011latent} and translation models~\cite{berger1999information, karimzadehgan2010estimation} for IR , etc. However, the research progress on the first-stage retrieval is relatively slow since most of these approaches are still within the discrete symbolic representation paradigm and inherit its limitations inevitably.
+However, there are still clear drawbacks with such term-based models: \begin{enumerate*}[label=(\arabic *)] \item They may suffer from the \textsl{vocabulary mismatch} problem \cite{zhao2010term, furnas1987vocabulary} due to the independence assumption; \item They may not well capture document semantics by ignoring term ordering information \cite{li2014semantic}. \end{enumerate*} Due to these limitations, term-based models may play as a ``blocker'' which prevents re-ranking models from relevant documents at the very beginning.
+To resolve this problem, continuous efforts have been made during past decades, including query expansion~\cite{lesk1969word, qiu1993concept, lavrenko2017relevance, xu2017quary}, document expansion~\cite{efron2012improving, agirre2010document, liu2004cluster}, term dependency models~\cite{metzler2005markov, gao2004dependence, xu2010relevance}, topic models~\cite{deerwester1990indexing, wei2006lda}, translation models for IR~\cite{berger1999information, karimzadehgan2010estimation}, etc. However, the research progress on the first-stage retrieval is relatively slow since most of these approaches are still within the discrete symbolic representation paradigm and inherit its limitations inevitably.